ToddE/llm-conformance/README.md

-# LLM Conformance

-Measure what an AI deployment can actually do.

-AI providers often describe capabilities with simple labels:

-- Structured output: supported.
-- Tool calling: supported.
+## Capabilities

+LLM Conformance tests whether an AI deployment can satisfy specific capability requirements—not merely whether a provider claims to support a feature.

+Initial capabilities include:

-- JSON Schema: supported.
+- Structured JSON output.
-- OpenAI-compatible: supported.

-In practice, support is more complicated.
-Behavior can differ by provider, endpoint, model version, region, API version, adapter, and request parameters.

-An endpoint may:

-- Reject an unsupported request clearly.
+- Required tool calling.
-- Accept and correctly enforce the requested constraint.
+- Schema and argument conformance.
-- Accept the request but silently ignore part of it.
-- Be unable to express the constraint in its API dialect.
-- Behave correctly for some schemas or tools but not others.

-LLM Conformance tests these behaviors against real deployments and records the evidence.
+- Deployment-specific behavior across providers, endpoints, and adapters.

+Capability support is not treated as a simple true/false value.
+A deployment may support a capability fully, partially, inconsistently, honestly reject it, or be unable to express a requested constraint.

+See [Capabilities.md](Capabilities.md) for the capability model, probe definitions, result classifications, and current coverage.

 ## Project status: Early experimental research.
 The project has no external users yet and is